 - 200g mixed tomatoes (larger ones halved)

 Ricotta is most commonly known as a soothing, creamy accompaniment to a dish, or an ingredient as part of a larger meal.
 This soft cheese is high in protein, and rich in vitamins A and D, as well as a great source of calcium.
 In this very simple recipe, we show you how to spice ricotta up (quite literally), and make it into a main meal of its own.
 Be sure to marinade the tomatoes properly, in order to bring out the flavours, and add some balsamic vinegar if you like; this will really accentuate the accompanying vegetable.
-If served in the evening, pair with a light white wine (chardonnay, with soft cheese) to bring out the flavours.
+If served in the evening for a dinner party, pair with a light white wine (Chardonnay, with soft cheese) to bring out the flavours.
 Cheese which is good for you and some healthy vegetables; what more could you want from a meal?

 HOW TO MAKE SPICED BAKED RICOTTA